persistenceOne/beth-price-feed/README.md

 ## Overview

-Worker contains `currentPrice` method which returns current bETH price in USD.
-To calculate result methods retrieves current ETH price in USD via chainlink's ETH/USD contract and current stETH/ETH peg from Curve's pool contract and returns product of above values rounded to 8 decimal places.
+Worker contains `currentPrice` method which returns current bETH price in USD rounded to 8 decimal places.

+bETH price calculation based on a next formula: `bETHPrice = ethPrice * stETHRate / bETHRate`, where:

+- `ethPrice` - current ETH price in USD, retrieved from chainlink's ETH/USD contract
+- `stETHRate` - current stETH/ETH rate, retrieved from Curve's pool contract
+- `bETHRate` - current bETH/stETH rate, retrieved from AnchorVault contract.
+Value always greater or equal than 1.

 Feed can use multiple Ethereum JSON-RPC nodes to improve fault-tolerance.

 Example of request: